-On August 5, 2021, BondSavvy founder Steve Shaw joined Fidelity Investments' Vice President of Fixed Income Products & Services, Richard Carter, as part of the Fidelity fixed income webinar series.
-This was the fourth consecutive year Fidelity invited Steve to present his perspective on corporate bond investing, and we are grateful to Fidelity for providing us the opportunity to educate investors on how we approach these often-overlooked investments.
+On August 5, 2021, Bondsavvy founder Steve Shaw joined Fidelity Investments' Vice President of Fixed Income Products & Services, Richard Carter, as part of the Fidelity fixed income webinar series.
+This was the fourth consecutive year Fidelity invited Steve to present his perspective on corporate bond investing.
+We are grateful to Fidelity for providing us the opportunity to educate investors on how we approach these often-overlooked investments.

 |US Treasury yields can have a significant impact on corporate bonds with investment grade bond ratings.
 US Treasury yields can be volatile, and we discuss BondSavvy's approach to capitalizing on Treasury yield movements and how to mitigate risk.|

 |Yes, you heard it here first.
 Many label 'the bond market' as a monolithic asset class, but we show how certain corporate bonds can perform well even when interest rates increase.|

 |There are many corporate bonds than can perform well in periods of rising inflation since their performance is not tied to US Treasury yields and their financials can be bolstered by rising prices.|

 |A bond's call features can be the deciding factor between two bonds we are evaluating.
 We discuss the differences in make-whole-call bonds as well as bonds that have set call schedules and how these features impact investment decisions.|

 |Fundamental fixed income research is central to how we identify corporate bonds that can achieve investment returns higher than bond funds and ETFs.
 We discuss how we weigh financial analysis against where bonds are priced to arrive at successful corporate bond recommendations.|